Skip to main content

 • Generate an X25519 key pair

-• Use API or portal to publish the public key:
+• Use the API or portal to publish your public key:

 POST /api/keys/publish